Code-Institute-Submissions/JessPorto-guess-the-number2_SepResub/README.md

 #### Existing Features

 - Randon computer selection
-  - Once the player choose computer will make a ramdom selection
+  - Once the player choose computer will make a random selection
    - The player will not be able to see that

 ####